Complexity of Unknotting of Trivial 2-knots: Finite presentations of .

-\begin{Thm} Each van Kampen diagram with the boundary $x_n$ in $P_n$ contains at least $2^{2^{\ldots 2^n}}$ ($O(n)$ times) cells. \end{Thm} \begin{proof} Consider a minimal van Kampen diagram with $x_n$ on the outer boundary.
+\begin{Thm} Each van Kampen diagram with the boundary $x_{n+1}$ in $P_n$ contains at least $\exp_n(1)$ cells.
+Moreover, it contains at least $\exp_n(1)$ cells corresponding to all relators but the last one (that is, the relators not containing the letter $t$). \end{Thm} \begin{proof} We prove this result for $P_{n-1}$ to simplify the indicies.
+Consider a minimal van Kampen diagram with $x_n$ on the outer boundary.
 It must contain cells corresponding to the last relation.
-As there are no copies of $t$ on the boundary, these cells must form annuli ($t$-annuli) (see Figure 1).
+As there are no copies of $t$ on the boundary, these cells must form annuli ($t$-annuli) (see Figure \ref{wn}).
 Consider one of the innermost $t$-annuli (that does not have any $t$-cells inside).
 Its inner boundary must be a non-zero power of either $v_n$ or $v_nx_n$.
 The second option is impossible, as this would imply that the power of $v_nx_n$ is trivial in $G_n$, which is false.
 So, we have a non-zero power of $v_n$ on the innermost boundary.
 The part of the van Kampen diagram inside this innermost boundary is a van Kampen diagram in $G_n$.
-But we already established that any such diagram must have size of at least $2^{2^{\dots ^{2^n}}}$ ($O(n)$ times). \end{proof}
+But we already established that any such diagram must have size of at least $\exp_{n-1}(1)$. \end{proof}

+In the sequel we are going to use a similar result formulated for lengths rather than areas.
+For a finite presentation $P$ consider a sequence of words $w=F_1, ...
+F_n=1$, where consecutive words differ either by a free cancellation/insertion or replacing part of a relator (or its inverse) by the remaining part inverted.
+Therefore $w$ represents the trivial element in the group and its area is bounded from above by $n$.
+It is well known that we can relate the minimal length of the words in the sequence to the area of the word: if the lengths are majorized by $L$, then the number of {\it distinct} words is bounded by $const\ 2^L$, which bounds the area, or $L \geq const \log \Area$.
+But due to a technical complication we will need a slightly stronger (and specific for our presentations) result:

+\begin{Lem} Let $x_{n+1} = F_1, ..., F_m = 1$ be a sequence of words in $P_n$ satisfying the condition above, then for some $i$ the length of the word $F_i$ not counting the letters $t, t^{-1}$ is at least $\exp_{n-2}(1)$. \end{Lem} \begin{proof} Let $V$ be a Van Kampen diagram, then for any point in the diagram $p$ let $d(p)$ be the length of a shortest path in the $1$-skeleton of $V$ to the boundary of the diagram, where the length is measured as the length of the word.
+We denote by $\rho (V)$ the maximum of $d(p)$ over all vertices of $V$.
+It measures the minimal width of a neigbourhood of the boundary one needs to take to cover all of $V$.